bassanttarek142/Arabic-OCR-Model-Noursoft-Company-/README.md

 - Includes Swagger documentation for easier API testing

-## Requirements
+# 📦 Requirements

-See `requirements.txt` for the full list of dependencies.
+See requirements.txt – CPU build by default; switch to GPU by uncommenting one line.
+© 2025 Noursoft Company — released under the MIT License.